joacasallas2/holbertonschool-validation/module3_task2/DEPLOY.md

 * awesome-api binary: The compiled application binary.
 * dist/: The directory containing the generated static website files
   (this may include HTML, CSS, JavaScript, and assets required by the website).

-### To unarchive the ZIP file:
+### To unarchive the ZIP file

 * **Download the archive to your desired location.**